jbroadway/au/README.md

 # au

-A thin wrapper around [ffmpeg](http://www.ffmpeg.org/) to make it easier to perform common audio manipulations like cutting to a specific number of beats at a set BPM, volume adjustments, joining files together, and converting between file formats or between mono and stereo.
+`au` is a little script to make [ffmpeg](http://www.ffmpeg.org/) easier to use for common audio manipulations like cutting to a specific number of beats at a set BPM, volume adjustments, joining files together, and converting between file formats or between mono and stereo.
+I made this to automate the job of preparing files for various audio hardware that I use in my live shows.

 ### Setup